Kautzi/UdemyC_Exercises/10_Structs/Vehicles/Exercise.md

 - VehicleType
   - vehicle id (int)
+    - Ego vehicle id is (-1), create a define for this
   - lane association
   - speed in m/s
   - distance to ego vehicle in meter